celo-org/celo-monorepo/packages/docs/developer-resources/celo-for-eth-devs.md

 ### Features exclusive to Celo

  1. Celo allows users to pay transaction fees in cryptoassets other than the native asset.
 On Ethereum, users must pay transaction fees in Ether.
 For example, users can send cUSD, and then pay any transaction fees in cUSD as well.
  2. The Celo protocol uses BFT Proof-of-Stake for maintaining consensus.
 This allows blocks on Celo to be created in 5 seconds, as compared to ~12+ seconds on Ethereum.
+In addition, all blocks are finalized immediately, so there is no need to wait for more than 1 block confirmation to ensure that a transaction won't be reverted.

 ### Things to watch out for